Skip to main content

 How are honorees selected?

-Restaurants are ranked through a data-driven algorithm analyzing millions of anonymous user reviews, focusing on criteria like taste, service, ambiance, and consistency, ensuring a balanced and up-to-date evaluation.
+Restaurants are ranked through a data-driven algorithm analyzing millions of anonymous user reviews, focusing on criteria like taste, service, ambiance, consistency, ensuring a balanced and up-to-date evaluation.

 How often is this list updated?

-The Tabelog 100 lists are updated annually to reflect changes in quality, new openings, and evolving culinary trends within each cuisine and region.
+The Tabelog 100 lists are updated annually to reflect changes in quality, new openings, evolving culinary trends within each cuisine and region.

 How can I find these on Pearl?

-Pearl features the Tabelog 100 - Ramen - KANAGAWA - 2025 list with detailed profiles, reviews, and booking options, accessible via our website’s curated lists section or by searching for Kanagawa ramen guides.
+Pearl features the Tabelog 100 - Ramen - KANAGAWA - 2025 list with detailed profiles, reviews, booking options, accessible via our website’s curated lists section or by searching for Kanagawa ramen guides.

 Track this list